Ara0121/PatternAnalysis-2025/recognition/siamese-s4785692/README.md

 1. Class imbalance significantly affected the accuracy of classification.
 In this project, ```pos_weight``` was used to address this problem, but furthermore, techniques such as upsampling using generative models, combining with other datasets, can significantly improve the performance.
 2. While ```vit_b_16``` showed its usefulness as embedding network, the comparative research with other models such as ResNet can further investigate the effectiveness of Transformer-based embedding model in classification problems.
 3. Sequential training should be further investigated.
 In this project, the training involved both classification and embedding components of architecture, but training these two components separately may produce better results overall.
+4. Generalisation of model.
+The model tends to overfit to training dataset.
+Such overfitting can be further improved by techniques such as stronger augmentation, more class balance adjustments, and model regularisation.

 ## 8. Reference
 - [1] G. Koch, R. Zemel, R. Salakhutdinov et al., “Siamese neural networks for one-shot image recognition,” inICML deep learning workshop, vol. 2.
 Lille, 2015, p.
 0. https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf